 Competent Advice, Policies and Guidance

-With the ever increasing legislation relating to Fire Safety, the responsibilities imposed on the owners, employers and others who have control of premises has also increased.
-USC has available a core of highly competent specialist Fire Safety Consultants who are able to provide a full range of services to offices, factories, residential properties, licenced premises, hotels, hospitals, universities, schools and shops.
+Increasing legislation relating to Fire Safety has imposed responsibilities on owners, employers and others who have control of premises.
+USC has available a core of highly competent specialist Fire Safety Consultants who can provide a full range of services.

 - Provision of advice on all aspects of Fire Risk Management.